KellerWheat/Calculatormon-CE/README.md

 The game mostly uses gen 1 pokemon and mechanics.
 The pokemon sprites are from gen 2 and the map sprites are from firered and leafgreen

+Controls: 2nd is A, clear is B, enter opens the menu

 Put every file in the download folder on your calculator to play.
 It requires the Ti-84 plus CE C libraries to run (they are in the download folder).
 The game needs about 125 kb of RAM to run, so make sure you archive as many other programs as possible.